 Our conversations with investors tend to focus on long-term goals, as they should.
 Investment strategies are built for longevity.
 In spite of this, investors often exhibit very short-term behavior, like the desire to make frequent trades or overreacting to short-term market volatility.
 Given our world of instant access to information, the accelerating media cycle and persuasive headlines, the temptation exists for investors to get caught up in the frenzy.
 Periodic review of an investment portfolio is necessary, but so is resisting the temptation to behave as if their time horizon were far shorter than it truly is.

 Also known as a “relativity trap,” the anchoring effect is the tendency for investors to compare their current situation within the scope of their own limited experience.
 When we buy a mutual fund and it goes up, we remember that well and become anchored to the fund or emotionally attached.
 Conversely, if we buy a mutual fund and it goes down, we tend to dislike that fund even if the fund was simply bought and sold at an inopportune time.
 The fund might be one of the best long-term risk-adjusted performers, but the experience was negative, so we might end up avoiding it.
 This behavior leads to performance-chasing over time.
 All of these investor pitfalls, and others, lead to long-term lower investment returns.

 Does all this seem difficult and complicated?
-Professional investment managers and advisors can help in the form of developing deliberate, specific investment strategies.
+Professional investment managers can help in the form of developing deliberate, specific investment strategies.
 Learn more about how we can help you reach your investing goals, and start the conversation now!